 Norman Withers, he needs to make use of his level 0 to do a lot of work, and this card definitely helps him stay relevant while he is still skilling up Shrivelling and makes him an outright powerhouse once he's got just 10 XP.
 The way Norman powers through a deck with his ability, you can get all of this goodness set up at breakneck pace.

 Luke Robinson, he's fresh off the presses so I dont fully know all the options, but he has native access so he can get the fancy Tome shenanigans going that Norman cannot.
 I still think Norman's raw draw power wins out in the end.
 Also he can do some interesting teleport spellcasting.
+Think Mists of R'lyeh blasting an enemy engaged with a friend at another location or Rite of Seeking nuking a location from his pocket dimension.

 - Marie Lambeau has very few / slots, but spending 2 of them on Knowledge is Power is perfectly viable.
 Slower then Norman gut good nonetheless.